Factbox: Republicans vying to take on Obama in 2012

 HERMAN CAIN

-A radio talk show host and former chief executive of Godfather's Pizza, the 65-year-old Cain was chairman of the Federal Reserve Bank of Kansas City's board of directors.
-He has overtaken Romney in some polls.
+A radio talk show host and businessman, the 65-year-old Cain was the former chief executive of Godfather's Pizza and chairman of the Federal Reserve Bank of Kansas City's board of directors.

-Cain's campaign has been mired in controversy after allegations that he sexual harassed women in the 1990s during his tenure as head of the National Restaurant Association.
-On Monday, one woman, Sharon Bialek, fueled the scandal by publicly accusing Cain of making an unwanted advance when she asked for help finding a job.
-His campaign has denied these allegations.
+Cain's campaign has been mired in controversy after allegations that he sexually harassed women in the 1990s during his tenure as head of the National Restaurant Association.
+Two of four women alleging inappropriate behavior by Cain have accused him in public.
+He has denied the accusations.

+Despite the scandal, Cain has been running close to Romney, overtaking him in some polls.
+At a Republican debate in Michigan he faced only one question on the allegations, which drew boos from the audience for the moderator.

 Cain has never held elected office and portrays himself as a political outsider.
 He ran an unsuccessful campaign for the Senate in 2004.